-- (a) A Generator must ensure that the performance standards of clause 2.2 are met when a small power station is connected by it to the distribution system. - (b) The step voltage change at the connection point for connection and disconnection must comply with the requirements of clause 2.2.2.
+(a) A Generator must ensure that the performance standards of clause 2.2 are met when a small power station is connected by it to the distribution system.

-These requirements may be achieved by synchronising individual generating units at intervals of at least two minutes.

-On low voltage feeders, voltage changes up to 5% may be allowed in some circumstances with the approval of the Network Service Provider.

-(c) The steady state voltage rise at the connection point resulting from export of power to the distribution system must not cause the voltage limits specified in clause 2.2 to be exceeded and, unless otherwise agreed with the Network Service Provider, must not exceed 2%.

-The 2% limit on the voltage rise specified in this clause 3.6.8 (c) may be waived if the Generator is contracted by the Network Service Provider for the provision of voltage control services.
-Such a waiver is most likely to be necessary at fringe of grid locations.

-(d) When operating unsynchronised, a synchronous generating unit in a small power station must generate a constant voltage level with balanced phase voltages and harmonic voltage distortion equal to or less than permitted in accordance with either Australian Standard AS 1359 (1997) "General Requirements for Rotating Electrical Machines" or a recognised relevant international standard, as agreed between the Network Service Provider and the User.
+- (b) The step voltage change at the connection point for connection and disconnection must comply with the requirements of clause 2.2.3.
+These requirements may be achieved by synchronising individual generating units sequentially.
+On low voltage feeders, voltage changes up to 5% may be allowed in some circumstances with the approval of the Network Service Provider. - (c) The steady state voltage rise at the connection point resulting from export of power to the distribution system must not exceed 2% and must not cause the voltage limits specified in clause 2.2 to be exceeded. - (d) When operating unsynchronised, a synchronous generating unit in a small power station must generate a constant voltage level with balanced phase voltages and harmonic voltage distortion equal to or less than permitted in accordance with either Australian Standard AS 1359 (1997) "General Requirements for Rotating Electrical Machines" or a recognised relevant international standard, as agreed between the Network Service Provider and the User.